edur409/Circumferential-Surface-Waves/CMASW_Curves_Steel_Sphere/README.md

 ![Clorennec_Gallezot](https://github.com/user-attachments/assets/54fca755-f51e-4450-9547-29021644ef1e)

 The image above illustrates the difference between: 1) assuming that an integer number of wavelengths fit around the circumference (Clorennec & Royer 2004), and 2) assuming the number of wavelengths around the circumference is an integer and a half (Gallezot et al. (2020)), as per seismological observations.
-In seismology, the fact that the number of wavelengths around the circumference is an integer and a half is known as **Jeans` rule** or **Jeans` equation**.
+In seismology, the fact that the number of wavelengths around the circumference is an integer and a half is known as *Jeans' rule* or *Jeans' equation*.

 ## Jeans's formula